Kadanad: Location

-Kadanad is situated to the north of Palai in Kottayam District.
+Kadanad is situated to the north of Pala in Kottayam District.
 The Panchayat belongs to Lalam Block and Meenachil Taluk in Kottayam District.

 Church

 There is a Forane church called St.Augustine's Forane Church.
 The festival of St.Sebastian is conducted every year on January 15 and 16.

 Educational Institutions

 St. Sebastian's Higher Secondary School is the main educational institution in Kadanad.
 This educational institution have classes from 5th standard to 12th.
 A Lower Primary School called St.Mathew's LP School and a Pre-Primary School are also situated in this village.

 Other landmarks and details

 There is a bridge, a river and a dam in front of the church.

 Kadanad Post Office code is 686653 and Telephone code is 04822.